dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-5 Sampling.md

 ![Using performance counter for sampling](../../img/perf-analysis/SamplingFlow.png){#fig:Sampling width=80%}

 After we have initialized the register, we start counting and let the benchmark run.
 Since we have configured a PMC to count cycles, it will be incremented every cycle.
 Eventually, it will overflow.
-At the time the register overflows, HW will raise a PMI.
+At the time the register overflows, hardware will raise a PMI.
 The profiling tool is configured to capture PMIs and has an Interrupt Service Routine (ISR) for handling them.
 We do multiple steps inside the ISR: first of all, we disable counting; after that, we record the instruction which was executed by the CPU at the time the counter overflowed; then, we reset the counter to `N` and resume the benchmark.

 Now, let us go back to the value `N`.
 Using this value, we can control how frequently we want to get a new interrupt.
 Say we want a finer granularity and have one sample every 1 million instructions.
 To achieve this, we can set the counter to `(unsigned) -1'000'000` so that it will overflow after every 1 million instructions.
 This value is also referred to as the "sample after" value.